sahilrajput03/sahilrajput03/README.md

 console.timeEnd()
 ```

-1st code: **0.05 ms**

-and

-2nd code: ouput: **31.6 ms**
+Ouput: **31.6 ms** ( So that means a console.log statement can ruin the performance for sure.

-You might be thinking its just in ms, whats the matter.
+You might be thinking its just in **_ms_**, whats the matter.
 But not small enough, coz if you add more zeroes to the program the result would be shoking and the proportional changes would be same but in seconds now.

 Try doing in python now if you want..